Qimen County

-Qimen County (祁门县 (祁門縣, Qímén Xiàn); alternately romanized as Keemun) is a county in the southeast of Anhui Province, People's Republic of China, bordering Jiangxi Province to the southwest.
+Qimen County (祁门县 (祁門縣, Qímén Xiàn); alternately romanized as Keemun) is a county in the southeast of Anhui Province, China, bordering Jiangxi Province to the southwest.
 It is the westernmost county-level division of the prefecture-level city of Huangshan City.
 It has a population of 190,000 and an area of 2257 km2.
 The government of Qimen County is located in Qishan Town.

-Qimen County has jurisdiction over seven towns and thirteen townships.

 History

-Qimen County was established in 766 during the Tang Dynasty (Yongtai Era 2).
+Qimen County was established in 766 during the Tang dynasty (Yongtai Era 2).
 It takes its name from the Mount Qi in the northeast and the Chang River (阊江) in the southwest.

 The headquarters of the Xiang Army were in Qimen during part of the Taiping Rebellion.

 Administrative divisions

-Qimen County is divided to 8 towns and 10 townships.
+Qimen County has jurisdiction over 10 towns and 8 townships.